Francis McLaren: Memorials

 He is commemorated on Panel 8 of the Parliamentary War Memorial in Westminster Hall, one of 22 MPs that died during the First World War to be named on that memorial.
 McLaren is one of 19 MPs who fell in the war who are commemorated by heraldic shields in the Commons Chamber.
 A further act of commemoration came with the unveiling in 1932 of a manuscript-style illuminated book of remembrance for the House of Commons, which includes a short biographical account of the life and death of McLaren.

 McLaren's grave at St John's Church, Busbridge is marked by a carved oak headboard, designed by Edwin Lutyens.
 The headboard is a Grade II listed building in its own right.
 He is buried alongside members of the Jekyll family.
 The Jekyll Memorial was also designed by Lutyens and is Grade II listed.

 He is commemorated on Spalding War Memorial.
 The First World War memorial in the gardens of Ayscoughfee Hall in Spalding, Lincolnshire, was also designed by Lutyens.
 The proposal came from Barbara McLaren and most of the cost came from members of the McLaren and Jekyll families.
-It is listed Grade I.
+It is listed Grade I. His name also appears on the village war memorial at Eglwysbach near his father's estate of Bodnant in Denbighshire, north Wales.